kaelzhang/node-githuburl/README.md

 ### gu(str, includeFormats)

-- str `String`
-- includeFormats `Boolean=false` whether the returnValue contains formatted urls.
+- str `String` could be either a scp-like syntax ssh url(as above), or http(s) url or something else.